MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### How can I install preview versions for selected customers?

 Selected customers can install the preview version of the extensions in your submission after the "Preview creation" step of the submission flow in Partner Center.
-In order to trigger the install, customers must use the URL `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PREVIEWKEY' IS '[PreviewKey]'&page=2503` where `[TenantID]` is the Microsoft Entry ID of their environment, `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.
+In order to trigger the install, customers must use the URL `https://businesscentral.dynamics.com/[TenantID]/?noSignUpCheck=1&filter='ID' IS '[AppID]' AND 'PREVIEWKEY' IS '[PreviewKey]'&page=2503` where `[TenantID]` is the Microsoft Entra ID of their environment, `[AppID]` is the app ID defined in the manifest of the main extension for this offer, and `[PreviewKey]` is the key specified in Partner Center for your offer under `Availability > Preview Audience > Hide Key` at the time of submission.
 For more information about AppSource app preview, refer to the dedicated section below.

 ### Is the preview key per submission or per offer?